 Legendary nightclub Studio 54 was the brainchild of Brooklyn-born Steve Rubell and Ian Schrager who operated it during its first incarnation from April 1977 to February 1980.
-The two sold the building in 1981 and the club soon reopened operating until 1986, but without the glamour of its heyday.
+The two sold the business in 1980 and the club soon reopened operating until 1986, but without the glamour of its heyday.

 By 1976, discomania was sweeping the nation with over 8,000 dance clubs throughout the country.
 Rubell and Schrager wanted to create a new nightclub that replicated the energy of New York’s gay clubs, which were more dance oriented and sexually charged.
 They were inspired after visiting Le Jardin at 110 West 43rd Street (in the basement of the now-demolished Diplomat Hotel), a gay nightclub that became one of the first to blur the line between gay, bisexual, and straight spaces.

 Studio 54 occupied a former theater space and was transformed into a disco in six weeks with a modest investment of $400,000.
 Among the design team were many gay men that included architect Scott Bromley and those who later died of AIDS: interior designer Ron Doud, sound designer Richard Long (also for the Paradise Garage), and graphic designer Gil Lesser (known for his award-winning poster for “Equus”).